microsoft/pxt-arcade/docs/test/tutorials/music.md

 ---

-There are a few reasons you might not be able to hear your song, even if the code is correct.
+There are a few reasons you might not be able to hear your song even if the code is correct.

 - Make sure the music player is unmuted (🔊)
 - Try turning up the volume on your computer
 - Add a ``||music:set volume [100]||`` block to your ``||loops(noclick):on start||`` container.

-If you still can't hear your song, go back and look at the instructions to make sure your code is as expected.
+If you still can't hear your song, go back and look at the instructions to make sure your code matches the instructions.

 hint~